HaydenLeBaron/HaydenLeBaron.github.io/index.md

 <p>
 I'm currently looking for a junior software engineer position anywhere in the contiguous United States.
 Feel free to connect with me on <a href="https://www.linkedin.com/in/hayden-lebaron-740074163/">LinkedIn</a> or follow me or any of my projects on <a href="https://github.com/HaydenTheBaron">GitHub</a>.

+Or email me at <i>hlebaron 98 at gmail dot com</i>

 </p>